 Home

-Nina Boas (1980 Saumur, France) is a visual artist and theater maker based in Amsterdam.
-She graduated from AKI ArtEZ in Enschede and obtained her master's degree from DAS Theater.
-Her work combines shamanistic rituals, visual performance art, and theater, with a overarching theme of healing.
-This theme has manifested in various ways, including performances with mime players, rituals involving the audience, and installations where guided meditation takes the audience on a visual journey.
-She is a co-founder of PAE (Performance Art Event) and is a part of the performance ensemble TRICKSTER and the duo Botanic Circus.
+Nina Boas (1980, Saumur, France) is a visual artist and theater maker based in Amsterdam.
+Her work integrates visual performance art and theater, centered around a theme of healing.
+This theme takes shape in various forms: performances with mime players, audience-participatory rituals, and installations where guided meditations lead viewers on a visual journey.
+Her artistic practice includes drawing, performance, video, and experiential installations, all aimed at fostering reflection, connection, and transformation.

-In addition to her own art practice, she works as a scenographer for the Profound Play foundation, collaborating with theater maker Jasmin Hasler.
-Profound Play focuses on creating performances in the forest or with a forest theme.
-Currently, she is also collaborating with choreographer Emilie Gallier and visual artist/editor Nienke Terpsma on the research project 'Glaneuses et Vers de Terre,' exploring new ways of interacting with landscapes and the connection between the body, soil, and skies through artistic gestures inspired by the concept of 'living from the landscape.'
+She is currently collaborating with choreographer Emilie Gallier and visual artist/editor Nienke Terpsma on the research project "Glaneuses et Vers de Terre," which explores new ways of engaging with landscapes and examines the relationship between the body, soil, and sky through artistic expressions, inspired by the concept of "living from the landscape."

 projects